Circle of Friends

 At GPPi, he supported the data and technology politics team and worked on illiberal and authoritarian influences in Europe as a research associate.
 His recent publications include a study on internet governance and the European Parliament elections in 2019.
 He has a strong research interest in right-wing populism, social cohesion in liberal democracies and all things Europe.

-Before joining GPPi, David was research assistant to MP Christoph Strässer in the German Bundestag, where he supported research and work on international development and humanitarian aid.
+Before joining GPPi, David was research assistant to MdB Marja-Liisa Völlers, MdB Christoph Strässer and MdB Sarah Ryglewski in the German Bundestag, where he supported research and work on digital education, international development, and European law.
 He founded Informationen für Deutschland, a political campaign against far-right prejudices regarding refugees and the Eurozone Crisis.
-His work experience also includes internships at the German Institute for International and Security Affairs in Brussels and the Fulmidas Medienagentur in Berlin.
-He has taught a seminar on the power of social media the Centre for International Educational Exchange and his commentary has appeared in The European, CapX and FreedomToday, among others.
+David teaches bachelor’s seminars on EU politics at Humboldt-Universität zu Berlin and at Europa-Universität Viadrina.
+His commentary has appeared in The European, CapX, FreedomToday, and on Al Jazeera, among others.

-David holds a master’s degree in philosophy of the social sciences from the London School of Economics and Political Science where he focused on philosophy of economics.
-He obtained his bachelor’s degree in European studies at Maastricht University and studied at Sciences Po Paris as an exchange student.
+David holds a master’s degree in philosophy of the social sciences from the London School of Economics and Political Science.
+He obtained his bachelor’s degree in European studies at Maastricht University.